-In fiscal year 2001, the Authority completed three financings.
-The total principal amount of \$34,705,000 represents continuing stable activity.
-The total principal outstanding for Authorityissued debt grew to \$464,942,557 as of the end of the fiscal year.
-The current limit on outstanding debt of \$650 million granted by the State Legislature during the 2000 session should be sufficient to carry the Authority through fiscal year 2002.
+In fiscal year 2002, the Authority completed three financings for three institutions.
+The total principal amount of \$42,405,000 represents continuing stable activity.
+Taking into account regularly scheduled repayments and the refunding of certain prior Authority bonds to take advantage of lower interest rates, the total principal outstanding for Authority-issued debt grew to \$489,008,866 as of the end of the fiscal year.
+The current limit on outstanding debt of \$650 million granted by the State Legislature during the 2000 session is expected to be sufficient to carry the Authority through fiscal year 2003.

-During the fiscal year, Governor Ventura appointed one new member and reappointed another to the Authority.
-David D. Rowland was appointed to fill the position held by John S. Hoyt, Jr. and Carol A. Blomberg was reappointed for another term.
-We take this opportunity to thank Dr. Hoyt for his many years of service as a member and officer of the Authority.
+During the fiscal year, Governor Ventura reappointed Christopher A. Nelson and Jack Amundson.
+Mr. Amundson resigned in May, 2002 and a vacancy was created through the end of the fiscal year.
+We take this opportunity to thank Mr. Amundson for over 16 years of service as a member and officer of the Authority.